Sociology of punishment: Critique of retributivism

 Therefore, it can be seen that retributivist theories are not adequate to explain why and how we punish.

 Retributivism as a justification for punishment can be seen to fall under the category of a Theory of the Right rather than a Theory of the Good.

 Utilitarianism

-Utilitarianism, as the name suggests and tells, covers all theories that justify the evil of punishment only when that punishment has some utility.
+Utilitarianism covers all theories that justify the evil of punishment only when that punishment has some utility.
 It is therefore forward looking, and consequentialist in nature [Baker, 1971:69], as it holds the belief that, ultimately, the only morally significant features of an act are the good and bad consequences produced by it.

 The word utility has been used to justify punishment in two different ways in utilitarian writing: